 Peterkin has an extensive selection of on-trend die cut shapes in our die library.

-Our library of shapes are suitable to use with digital printing and also for letterpress, hot foil press and embossing print finishes.
-Because they're our in house dies, it's a cost effective (yet super speccy) add-on for your printing.
-We also use die cutting for envelope liners to fit our envelope range, rigid signage, posters, sticker / labels, tags, place cards and pockets & sleeves.
+We use die cutting for envelope liners to fit our envelope range, signage, sticker / labels, tags, place cards, and pockets & sleeves.
 You can also order paper and card without printing (blank) to be die cut into a shape.

 View our library of available die cut shapes here.